ajschofield/SimpleP2P/README.md

 ## Usage

-If you wish to use the project in its current state, you can compile the `main.c` executable using the included `Makefile`.
+If you wish to use the project in its current state, you can compile and run it using the commands below from the project root.

 ```
-$ make run
+$ make & python main.py
 ```

 This will compile the project and run the executable.